The asymmetry of complete and constant width bodies in general normed spaces and the Jung constant: Introduction

-A Minkowski space $\M^n = (\R^n,\norm)$ is an $n$-dimensional real space endowed with a norm $\norm$ and we use $\B$ to denote its unit ball.
-In case the norm is the Euclidean norm, \ie the Minkowski space is a Euclidean space, we write $\E^n=(\R^n,\norm_2)$ and $\B_2$.
+We use $\B$ to denote the unit ball of a Minkowski space $\M^n$ and in case the the Minkowski space is a Euclidean space, we write $\E^n=(\R^n,\norm_2)$ and $\B_2$ for the Euclidean unit ball.

-Let $\CK^n$ be the family of convex bodies $K \subset \R^n$, and $\CK^n_0$ its subset formed by centrally symmetric sets, \ie, when $K=-K$.
-All along the paper we refer to an $n$-dimensional simplex by $S$, and if it is regular (in the Euclidean sense) by $T$.
+A \cemph{dred}{(convex) body} is a set $K \subset \R^n$ that is convex and compact.
+Let $\CK^n$ be the family of bodies $K \subset \R^n$, and $\CK^n_0$ its subset formed by centrally symmetric sets, \ie, when $K=-K$.
+All along the paper we refer by $S$ to an $n$-dimensional simplex and by $T$ if the simplex is regular (in the Euclidean sense).